-Mediated Learning using computer based mathematics includes the Real Number system and operations, fundamental operations with polynomials, an introduction to equations and inequalities, rational expressions including exponents, radicals, quadratic equations, and applications, in this beginning algebra course.
-This course articulates with UOG's MA085 level 2.
+This course is a continuation of MA 095and is designed to provide students with basic Algebraic skills needed in the career and technical fields and the background necessary for advancement in mathematics.
+Topics include Real Number system and operation, fundamental operations and factorization of polynomials, introduction to equations and inequalities, rational expressions including exponents, radicals, quadratic equations and quadratic formula, and applications.
 Formerly MA110.
-Course offering: As needed.
-Prerequisite: Placement test or MA095
+Course offering: Fall and Spring.
+Prerequisite: Placement test or successful completion of MA095

 - 1. Solve and graph linear equations and inequalities. - 2.
 Simplify and solve rational expressions and equations. - 3.
-Solve quadratic equations using the following methods: factoring, completing the square, and the quadratic equation.
+Solve quadratic equations using the following methods: factoring, completing the square, and the quadratic formula.